MapsPeople/docs/src/content/cms/index.md

 #### Doors & Barriers

 **Doors** are a node that indiciate the presence of a door - or other entryway - in a building.
-The doors in your Solution are created by our specialists, but you have certain options in the menu to customise them with.
+The Doors in your Solution are created by our specialists, but you have certain options in the menu to customise them with.

-* **Type** - Lets you define what type of door this is.
+* **Type** - Lets you define what type of Door this is.
+Each Type has different defaults.
-  * **Door** - A door between two Rooms inside the same Building.
+  * **Door** - A Door between two Rooms inside the same Building.
-  * **ElevatorDoor** - A door for an elevator, comes with a built in Delay.
+  * **ElevatorDoor** - A Door for an elevator, comes with a built-in Delay.
-  * **ExternalDoor** - A type of door that links to the outside route network, only connects to one Room.
+  * **ExternalDoor** - A type of Door that links to the outside Route Network, only connects to one Room.
-  * **InterBuildingDoor** - A door that connects between two Rooms in two different Buildings.
+  * **InterBuildingDoor** - A Door that connects between two Rooms in two different Buildings.
   * **Opening** - An entryway between two Rooms inside the same Building, but with no physical door.
-  * **Hatchway** - A specific kind of door that opens upwards or downwards, for example up to an attic or down to a basement.
+  * **Hatchway** - A specific kind of Door that opens upwards or downwards, for example up to an attic or down to a basement.
-* **Restrictions** - Set optional restrictions on who can use this door.
+* **Restrictions** - Set optional restrictions on who can use this Door.
   * **Open for all** - Open for all Users.
-  * **Open for specific App User Roles** - Define certain App User Roles that can access this door.
+  * **Open for specific App User Roles** - Define certain App User Roles that can use this Door.
   * **Closed for all** - No Users can use this door.
-* **Delay (seconds)** - Set a delay in seconds for routes that pass through this door.
+* **Delay (seconds)** - Set a Delay in seconds for routes that pass through this door.
 Used in estimated arrival time calculations.
-* **Radius (meters)** - Set the radius in meters for this door, to ensure it hits the Route Network.
+* **Radius (meters)** - Set the Radius in meters for this door, to ensure it touches the Route Network.
-* **Floor Index** - Define which floor your door is on - Usually `ground floor = 0`, `1st floor = 1` and so on, but this may have been customised in the CMS.
+* **Floor Index** - Define which Floor your Door is on - Usually `ground floor = 0`, `1st floor = 10` and so on, but this may have been customised in the CMS.
-* **One way direction (bearing)** - The exit angle of a one-way door, in degrees, like a compass bearing.
+* **One way direction (bearing)** - The exit angle of a one-way Door, in degrees, like a compass bearing.
 In the example below, the entered value would be 45, as the user would exit at a 45 degree bearing.

-**Barriers** are similar to doors in the sense that they are nodes on a route network, but are not rendered as doors.
+**Barriers** are similar to Doors in the sense that they are nodes on a route network, but are not rendered as Doors.
 However, many of the settings and restrictions are the same.

-* **Restrictions** - Set optional restrictions on who can use this door.
+* **Restrictions** - Set optional restrictions on who can use this Door.
   * **Open for all** - Open for all Users.
-  * **Open for specific App User Roles** - Define certain App User Roles that can access this door.
+  * **Open for specific App User Roles** - Define certain App User Roles that can use this Door.
   * **Closed for all** - No Users can use this door.
-* **Delay (seconds)** - Set a delay in seconds for routes that pass through this door.
+* **Delay (seconds)** - Set a Delay in seconds for routes that pass through this door.
 Used in estimated arrival time calculations.
-* **Radius (meters)** - Set the radius in meters for this door, to ensure it hits the Route Network.
+* **Radius (meters)** - Set the Radius in meters for this door, to ensure it touches the Route Network.
-* **Floor Index** - Define which floor your door is on - Usually `ground floor = 0`, `1st floor = 1` and so on, but this may have been customised in the CMS.
+* **Floor Index** - Define which Floor your Door is on - Usually `ground floor = 0`, `1st floor = 10` and so on, but this may have been customised in the CMS.
-* **One way direction (bearing)** - The exit angle of a one-way door, in degrees, like a compass bearing.
+* **One way direction (bearing)** - The exit angle of a one-way Door, in degrees, like a compass bearing.
 In the example below, the entered value would be 45, as the user would exit at a 45 degree bearing.

 ### Solution Details